ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Data Matrix**

 The contents of the data portion of the file must be organized in a logical and readable matrix format.
 There can be no empty rows and there must be the same number of columns across all of its rows.
-However, we recommend that CSV files end with a `newline` character `\n` which indicates to any CSV reader that it has read the end of the CSV file.
+Dataset creators may want to consider ending CSV files with a `newline` character `\n` which indicates to any CSV reader that it has read the end of the CSV file.

 ![](images/datamatrix1.png)